American Association of Neurological Surgeons: Neurosurgical Research and Education Foundation

 Established by the AANS in 1981, the Neurosurgery Research and Education Foundation provides funding for training in the neurosciences and support for career neurosurgeons.
-Through grants and awards, it supports residents and young neurosurgical faculty in conducting basic science, patient-oriented, clinical and outcomes research, as well as outcomes studies that protect and support neurosurgical procedures for all practicing neurosurgeons.
+Through grants and awards, it supports medical students, residents and young neurosurgical faculty in conducting basic science, patient-oriented, clinical and outcomes research, as well as outcomes studies that protect and support neurosurgical procedures for all practicing neurosurgeons.
 It also funds North American and international fellowships in all neurosurgical subspecialties.

+The NREF supported the founding of NeurosurGen Inc., a nonprofit project established in 2022 to document the academic genealogy of neurosurgeons.
+The initiative compiles data on neurosurgical training lineages, including information such as residency completion dates, program directors, and chairpersons at the time of graduation, and uses this to create an academic family tree.

 Neuropoint Alliance

 As an effort led by the AANS with cooperation of other organized neurological associations, the Neuropoint Alliance was founded in 2008 to collect, analyze, and report clinical data from neurosurgical practices.
 Services include clinical trial management, study design, and survey facilitation.
 Its first nationwide effort was the National Neurosurgery Quality and Outcomes Database.

 AANS Award Winners

 The AANS presents several major awards each year during the AANS Annual Scientific Meeting, honoring the lifetime contribution of members for their surgical, scientific and humanitarian accomplishments.